This page may contain compensated affiliate links. For more information, please read my disclaimer.

 The Royal Lahaina Luau is small on price, but puts on a big show that was easily just as good as any of the other Kaanapali luaus.
-I'll review it and let you in on who should go to this luau, plus, give you a virtual tour!
+In this review, you'll see who should go to this luau, plus, get a virtual tour!

 To get us in the mood, we got lei'd with a free shell lei as soon as we arrived.
 Perfect!